 One study hypothesized that stress and trauma from childhood can cause recurring nightmares later in life.

 Up to 71 percent of people with post-traumatic stress disorder (PTSD) experience nightmares.

 One of the most common symptoms of PTSD is “re-experiencing,” or having flashbacks to traumatic event or events.
 Sometimes these flashbacks can manifest as nightmares.
 For people with PTSD, recurring nightmares can have a variety of negative effects, including:

 - contributing to or worsening depression

 - reducing sleep quality

 The content of these nightmares can vary from person to person.
 For some people, these dreams are replicative nightmares in which the original trauma is replayed over and over again.
-For others, the nightmares are symbolic to the emotions and feelings of the original trauma.

 3. Underlying medical conditions